Nefomemes/Nefomemes/README.md

 ## Credits

-- Thanks BrokenHelmet for background image.
+- Thanks BrokenHelmet for the background image.

 </details>